akeneo/pim-api-docs/content/concepts/asset-manager.md

 }
 ```

-#### Select via simple/multi select attribute
+#### Selection per simple/multi select attribute

 To associate your assets to a given set of products, you can use one of their simple select attributes or multi select attributes.
 In this case, use the code of one of the simple/multi select attributes from your product family as the `FIELD_NAME`.

-The table below summarizes the operators available when you select via simple/multi select attribute as well as the allowed value type you can have as a `VALUE`.
+The table below summarizes the operators available when you select per simple/multi select attribute as well as the allowed value type you can have as a `VALUE`.

 | Operator | Allowed value type | Selection description |
 | ----------------- | -------------- | ------------------ |